-2019 is set to be a record year of Anti-Money Laundering (AML) fines, according to new research.
+2019 is set to be a record year of Anti-Money Laundering (AML) fines and penalties, according to new research.

 Reacting to the findings, encompass Co-Founder and CEO Wayne Johnson told how the writing has been on the wall for some time, saying: “When it comes to the fines that have been imposed over the last 10 years or so, I’m continually surprised.”